jserv/amacc/README.md

 # AMaCC = Arguably Minimalist Arm C Compiler

 ## Introduction
-AMaCC is built from scratch, targeted at 32-bit Arm architecture.
+AMaCC is a 32-bit Arm architecture compiler built from scratch.
-It is a stripped down version of C meant as a pedagogical tool for learning about compilers, linkers, and loaders.
+It serves as a stripped-down version of C, designed as a pedagogical tool for learning about compilers, linkers, and loaders.

-There are 2 execution modes AMaCC implements:
+There are two execution modes AMaCC implements:
-* Just-in-Time compiler (JITC) for Arm backend
+* Just-in-Time (JIT) compiler for Arm backend.
-* Generate valid GNU/Linux executables with Executable and Linkable Format (ELF)
+* Generation of valid GNU/Linux executables using the Executable and Linkable Format (ELF).

-It is worth mentioning that AMaCC is designed to compile a subset of C required to self-host with the above execution modes.
-For example, global variables and, in particular, global arrays are there.
+It is worth mentioning that AMaCC is designed to compile a subset of C necessary to self-host with the above execution modes.
+For instance, it supports global variables, particularly global arrays.

-A simple stack based AST is generated through cooperating `stmt()` and `expr()` parsing functions, both of which are fed by a token generating function.
+A simple stack-based Abstract Syntax Tree (AST) is generated through cooperative `stmt()` and `expr()` parsing functions, both fed by a token-generating function.
-The `expr()` function does some literal constant optimizations.
-The AST is transformed into a stack-based VM Intermediate Representation via a `gen()` function.
-The IR can be examined through a command-line option.
-Finally, a `codegen()` function is used to generate ARM32 instructions from the IR which can be executed via either `jit()` or `elf32()` executable generation.
+The `expr()` function performs some literal constant optimizations.
+The AST is transformed into a stack-based VM Intermediate Representation (IR) using the `gen()` function.
+The IR can be examined via a command-line option.
+Finally, the `codegen()` function generates Arm32 instructions from the IR, which can be executed via either `jit()` or `elf32()` executable generation

-AMACC mixes classical recursive descent and operator precedence parsing.
-An operator precedence parser is actually quite a bit faster than recursive descent parser (RDP) for expressions when operator precedence is defined using grammar productions that would otherwise get turned into methods.
+AMaCC combines classical recursive descent and operator precedence parsing.
+An operator precedence parser proves to be considerably faster than a recursive descent parser (RDP) for expressions when operator precedence is defined using grammar productions that would otherwise be turned into methods.

 ## Compatibility
 AMaCC is capable of compiling C source files written in the following